Tonya Couch's bond of $75,000 has been paid

 On Friday, Tarrant County Magistrate Judge Matt King ordered Tonya Couch to undergo a mental exam after the court found “reasonable cause” to believe that she suffers from “a mental illness or is a person with a mental retardation,” according to court documents.

-The judge's order was issued Friday and must be completed within 30 days.
+The judge’s order was issued Friday and must be completed within 30 days.
+The mother will plead not guilty, said Stephanie Patten, her attorney.

 The mental examination will determine whether there is clinical evidence to support the argument that Tonya Couch may be incompetent to stand trial.